 Repeated swelling (inflammation) leads to thickening of the intestinal wall and rectum with scar tissue.
 Death of colon tissue or severe infection (sepsis) may occur with severe disease.

-Because the cause is unknown from a Medical perspective, prevention is also unknown from a Medical perspective.
 That is why working with a Holistic Chiropractor to develop a well-rounded, multifaceted approach is warranted.
 Understanding your personal condition is what allows for a specific treatment protocol for your individual needs.
 Discussing the time commitment and the specifics involved is prudent.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) may make symptoms worse.